Budibase/website/content/blog/updates/2024-01-09-incident/index.md

 # What happened

 As part of our ongoing work to make Budibase Cloud a faster and more stable environment, we have been making lots of changes to our technical infrastructure.
-We've added lots of new observability into our platform, we've introduced continuous profiling and used this to make a number of [performance][1] [improvements][2], and we've made changes to our healthchecks to ensure when tasks become unhealthy, they are replaced.
+We've added lots of new observability into our platform, we've introduced continuous profiling and used this to make a number of [performance][1] [improvements][2], and we've made changes to our health checks to ensure when tasks become unhealthy, they are replaced.

 Another area we've been improving is our production database.
 Budibase Cloud is backed by a database called CouchDB, which we run across 3 servers (or "nodes").
 We do this so that if one of these nodes were to go down or have problems, nobody would notice because we still have 2 other nodes available.